Emergency Duty Team

 - The family are closed to day time teams.

 - if there are no staff in the area who are able to follow up the referral

 - If it appears that the concern is a genuine emergency / safeguarding concern that it cannot wait until the next working day to be screened / assessed / addressed.

-It is important to note that the reduced out of hours staffing will mean that EDT will inevitably have to prioritise and risk assess many different cases that arise out of hours.
 It is to be noted that EDT are not able to undertake safe and well visits / statutory visits on cases, unless this has been explicitly agreed by the EDT Team manager in advance in exceptional circumstances.

 However EDT staff will be sensitive to daytime staff working hours and the progress of a referral with a view to giving appropriate support as priorities allow.
 The above consideration will also be applied to those cases open to staff where an emergency arises in the final fifteen minutes before daytime closing.